oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/matrix_mul/README.md

 ### Purpose

 The `Matrix Multiply` sample program includes SYCL*-compliant and OpenMP C++ implementations.
-Each implementation is contained in an appropriately named file: `matrix_mul_dpcpp.cpp` and `matrix_mul_omp.cpp`.
+Each implementation is contained in an appropriately named file: `matrix_mul_sycl.cpp` and `matrix_mul_omp.cpp`.
 The separation provides a way to compare existing offload techniques such as OpenMP with SYCL* within a relatively simple sample.

 The code will attempt to execute on an available GPU first and fallback to the system CPU if a compatible GPU is not detected.
 The device used for the